 Can I email you the supporting documents?

-No. Supporting documents should be uploaded when you fill out the online application.
+No. Supporting documents should be uploaded to CollegeNet when you fill out the online application.

 The online application form asks for names and contact information of the three references.
 Will they be contacted to get the letters of recommendation?

 Yes.
 If you enter in the email addresses of your references, they will be contacted to upload their recommendation letter and/or recommendation form via a secure web link.
 Please remember to hit "submit recommendation request" on the application so your recommenders are notified.